grinnell-cs/csc151-images/_eboards/eboard22-1.md

   quiz that you should be able to do in fifteen minutes for next week.
   Make sure to read [the handout on program style](../handouts/style) before that quiz.
+* Wednesday's quiz also did not go well, so we'll be talking about thata.

 ### Upcoming activities

 Scholarly

+* Friday, 28 March 2025, 5:00--6;00 p.m., HSSC A2231.
+  _Conversations in the Humanities: Leadership in the Age of AI_
 * Thursday, 3 April 2025, 11am--noon, JRC 101.
   _Scholars’ Convocation: LeAnne Howe
   "A Choctaw In King Abdullah’s Court"_
     * Also important, but not directly relevant to this class.

 Artistic

+* Friday, 28 March 2025: 5:00--5:45 p.m., HSSC S1325.
+  _Kinetic Challenge Information Session_.

 Multicultural